Job no: 497244

 • Provide a staff presence within the community by being visible in the halls and developing a rapport with residents

-• Serve as a conduct hearing officer and facilitate meetings to promote opportunities for student accountability and reflection
+• Serve as a conduct case manager to maintain documentation and facilitate meetings for reported conflicts and violations of University policy

-• Partner with Housing Services and assist with housing and facilities management including room selection, key inventory, room condition inventory, room changes, damage assessment/billing, summer school placement, and building renovation
+• Partner with Housing Services and assist with housing and facilities management including room selection, key inventory, room condition inventory, room changes, damage assessment/billing, summer school, and building renovations

 • Coordinate residence hall opening and closing in assigned residential area in collaboration with Housing Services